dbryan17/crossword-generator/README.md

 - consider caching or memomizing lookup results
 - certainly backtracking
 - can later make it more complex, like looking ahead say for the second word across
+- could maybe go through this dataset (orig.csv) which has a lot of fake words (looks like they built it up from internet searches) and compare each one agianst the actauly dictionary to get only real words with commonness